 There are two ways to determine the fee rate for a Bitcoin transaction.

-Mempool-based Estimation
+Mempool-based estimation

 You can analyze the Bitcoin mempool, the memory pool containing unconfirmed BTC transactions, from which miners select and add transactions to Bitcoin blocks.
 The mempool provides a real-time fee rate overview of recent pending transactions to understand the existing fee landscape.